data-gab/Song-Popularity-Prediction/README.md

 ### Future Work
-While modeling I realized that that recently added songs would not have high popularity scores since popularity is based on the amount of listens a song gets.
-I believe looking at the date and time when a song was uploaded to Spotify would improve the models.
+While modeling, I realized that recently added songs would not have high popularity scores since popularity is based on the amount of listens a song gets.
+Looking at the date and time when a song was uploaded to Spotify would improve the models.

-I used a popularity threshold of 35, I would like to use the same modeling techniques on a different threshold value to see if that improves models predictions
+I used a popularity threshold of 35, and I would like to use the same modeling techniques on a different threshold value to see if that improves model predictions.

-Most songs from 1920s - early 1950s did not receive high popularity ratings.
+Most songs from the 1920s to the early 1950s did not receive high popularity ratings.
 When you think about it, that makes sense.
-Many people using Spotify are not really listening to music from the 1920s - late 1940s.
+Many people using Spotify are not listening to music from the 1920s to the late 1940s.
 I would like to see if removing those songs would improve the model.